 Schedule 6 of the Coronavirus (Scotland) Act 2020 allows the Council to postpone the submission of unaudited accounts and publication of audited accounts.
-On page 9 we set out:
+On page 8 we set out:

-- Expectations that the timetable will be broadly in line with the original plan; - The primacy of maintaining audit quality; and - Logistical arrangements to allow us to conduct the audit remotely.
+- Our current expectations that the timetable will be broadly in line with the original plan; - The primacy of maintaining audit quality; and - Logistical arrangements to allow us to conduct the audit remotely.

-Impact on audit risk assessment
+1. Impact on audit risk assessment